michaelpalumbo/forkingpaths/public/help/synthApp.md

 This is the modular synthesizer interface.
 Use it to create patches and play sounds.

-**If this is your first time: Click the other HELP button to get started** (located above "My Workspace")
+**If this is your first time: Click the other HELP button to get started** (located above "Workspace")

 ---

 ### Modules

-The demo synth includes:
+If you've loaded the *Demo Synth* from the *Synth Browser*, it includes:

 - **Oscillator:** Produces tones.
 Try selecting different waveforms
 - **LFO:** A low-frequency oscillator for modulation